-In addition, EHS will pursue Maryland State Department of Education Accreditation and work towards the requirements of the highest level of Maryland EXCELS, as we continue to provide a high-quality, free child care option for children in the designated service area.
-This will allow EHS Discovery Station to be eligible to receive state funding to support additional services for children and families and to receive child care subsidies for eligible families at a higher rate as the program moves up the Maryland EXCELS scale.
+In addition, Discovery Station EHS Child Development Center is in the process of obtaining Maryland State Department of Education Accreditation and work towards the requirements of the highest level of Maryland EXCELS, as we continue to provide a high-quality, free child care option for children in the designated service area.
+The Program Improvement Visit was completed in November 2018 with minimal recommendations.
+The final Accreditation Visit is expected to take place by the end of February 2019.
+This will allow Discovery Station EHS to be eligible to receive state funding to support additional services for children and families and to receive child care subsidies for eligible families at a higher rate as the program moves up the Maryland EXCELS scale.
 Participating in these programs will also ensure high quality early childhood education experiences for our most vulnerable and at-risk children.

-610 East Diamond Avenue Suite 100 Gaithersburg, Maryland 20877 www.fs-inc.org
+Discovery Station EHS 610 East Diamond Avenue Suite 100 Gaithersburg, Maryland 20877 www.fs-inc.org